#2 Starting a business in Bristol

 Why should you start a business in Bristol?

-Recently awarded the title of ‘European Green Capital for 2015’ by the European Commission, rather unsurprisingly Bristol has low road speeds at 15 miles per hour but boasts a good range of transport links.
+Awarded the title of ‘European Green Capital for 2015’ by the European Commission, rather unsurprisingly Bristol has low road speeds at 15 miles per hour but boasts a good range of transport links.
 Bristol Airport is local as is the M32 and M5 motorways with London a 90 minute drive away or a 90 minute train journey via London Paddington.

-Bristol Council is in the process of providing a £400m boost to its transport infrastructure, including a £21m to improve vehicle, cycling and pedestrian access in the Temple Quarter Enterprise Zone and £200m for its citywide MetroBus – due for completion in 2017.
+Bristol Council is in the process of providing a £400m boost to its transport infrastructure, including a £21m to improve vehicle, cycling and pedestrian access in the Temple Quarter Enterprise Zone and £200m for its citywide MetroBus – due for completion this year.
 It is also looking to make further inroads with its Smart City programme.
 Launched in 2011 as a collaboration between public sector and business, the programme is working on implementing several smart technologies such as smart metering, electric vehicles and open data.

 Aside from its green title, Bristol is known for being home to one of the UK’s busiest ports; Royal Portbury Docks.
 The Docks reaches over 42 million people and has become a central attraction for businesses looking to gain access to international markets.
 The port’s recent technological advancements have seen the rise of its commercial development Harbourside; a mixed-use retail site which offers office space and rental accommodation.
 Other areas in the city centre such as Queen Square, Lewins Mead and Clifton have also become increasingly popular with small businesses; particularly those in the media, IT, and public sector.